 German Hunting (Jagd) Terrier

 Experienced hunters and cynologists (scientists who study domestic dogs) Rudolf Friess, Walter Zangenberg and Carl-Erich Grünewald decided to select a black and tan terrier especially suitable to hunt underground.
-A zoo director, Lutz Heck from Hagenberg presented one of them, Walter Zangenberg with four black and tan terriers which were said to come from pure-bred Welsh Terriers.
+In support of their efforts, zoo director, Lutz Heck from Hagenberg presented Walter Zangenberg four black and tan terriers which were said to come from lines registered with the English Kennel Club.
+At that time, their coats ranged from smooth through to rough.
 These dogs became the foundation stock of the German Hunting Terrier.

 The German Hunting (Jagt) Terrier Today

 The German Hunting or Jagd Terrier has a body significantly longer than its height at withers.
 He stands 33 to 40 cms tall, weighing from 7.5 to 10 kilos in working condition.Although his chest is deeper than his height, being a working terrier, the chest should be flexible.
 So, like the judging of any working terrier, when judging this breed experienced show judges usually use the practice of spanning a terrier.

 He has a slightly wedge shaped head with an exceptionally strong muzzle containing a full complement of 42 large teeth.
 His skull is broad and flat and slightly longer than his muzzle with a slight stop between.
 His high set (button) ears are carried neatly close to his head.

 He has a rough dense coat which, like the Jack Russell can vary in length from smooth through to rough.
 The coat is usually black, but can also be dark brown or greyish black, with clearly defined fawn or yellow-red markings in the usual back-and-tan coat pattern.